loopingz/webda.io/packages/webda/README.md

 #### OwnerPolicy

-By default the OwnerPolicy add your user id to the object you create on the user field.
-It will then check for GET/UPDATE/DELETE if you are the user that is reference in the field user.
-If your user has the same uuid as the object it allows you to perform the operation as well.
+By default, the OwnerPolicy add your user id to the object you create in the user field.
+It will then check for GET/UPDATE/DELETE if you are the user that is referenced in the user field.
+If your user has the same UUID as the object, then it allows you to perform the operation as well.

 ## Embedded Services

-For now, there is few services
+For now, there are few services

 #### Authentication

-Allow to login with Facebook, Google, GitHub and email, it is a Executor per say as it exposes some routes.
+Allows to log in with Facebook, Google, GitHub, and email.
+It is an Executor per say as it exposes some routes.
-It is based on Idents and Users concept, and use 2 stores to save those objects, by default those Store are called "Idents" and "Users"
+It is based on Idents and Users concept, and use 2 stores to save those objects, by default those Stores are called "Idents" and "Users"

 #### Mailer